osd-demo/OSD_Tutorials/ClusterPortal.md

 ![Clusters Available](/images/ClustersAvailable.png)

-4. Click on one of the top tiles stating one of the node statistics.
+4. Click on one of the cluster tiles to get a more detailed view of that clusters metrics.
+Then click on one of the top tiles stating one of the node statistics.
 This will bring a dropdown showing you the correct CLI command to use to get this value.

 ![ClusterInfoCommand](/images/ClusterInfoCommand.png)

-5. Click on one of the cluster tiles to get a more detailed view of that clusters metrics
+5. More metrics will be displayed as in the below images

 ![Cluster Details](/images/ClusterDetails1.png)
 ![Cluster Details](/images/ClusterDetails2.png)